Tracardi/tracardi-api/manual/en/docs/notations/index.md

 To access "value" your path will need to look like this: *key.data*.

-The full access dot notation notation is *profile@key.data*.
+The full access dot notation is *profile@key.data*.

 ## Path to part of data